pimutils/vdirsyncer/docs/supported.rst

 --------

 Vdirsyncer is continuously tested against the git version and the latest PyPI release of Radicale_.
-Versions ``< 0.9`` have substantial deficiencies, and using them is neither supported nor encouraged.
+Older versions have substantial deficiencies, and using them is neither supported nor encouraged.

 - Radicale doesn't `support time ranges in the calendar-query of CalDAV
   <https://github.com/Kozea/Radicale/issues/146>`_, so setting ``start_date``